 Generalized anxiety disorder

-This is characterized by chronic anxiety, exaggerated worry and tension even when there is little to provoke it.
-Signs of this can often be detected in symptoms such as recurring headaches, irritability, sweating, twitching and several others.
+Characterized by chronic anxiety, exaggerated worry and tension even when there is little to provoke it this often presents with symptoms which include recurring headaches, irritability, sweating, twitching and several others.
+Some symptoms are very vague, and patients can at times present to the GP, physician or surgeon with symptoms which resemble organic disease.

 Obsessive compulsive disorder (OCD)

-This is characterized by unexpected and repeated episodes of intense fear accompanied by physical symptoms that may include chest pains, shortness of breath, heart palpitations and other symptoms that seem to simulate a heart attack.
+Patients typically experience unexpected and repeated episodes of intense fear accompanied by physical symptoms such as chest pains, shortness of breath, heart palpitations and other symptoms that seem to simulate a heart attack.